-$67 million USD worth of bitcoin was stolen from a cryptocurrency-mining marketplace that connected people in need of computer-processing power to people who have power to spare to mine for cryptocurrencies.
+$67 million worth of bitcoin was stolen from a cryptocurrency-mining marketplace NiceHash that connected people in need of computer-processing power to people who have power to spare to mine for cryptocurrencies.
 In return, payment was made in bitcoins.
 Through tactics, techniques, and procedures, the theft was ultimately linked to Hidden Cobra, a threat actor with ties to North Korea.
+In this case study, we will present the lessons learned from a $67 Million Cryptocurrency Hack of NiceHash.

 While not too technically advanced, this attack was executed with military precision, taking advantage of common security weakness found in many startups, resulting in an unprecedent financial theft.